This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Volume Imperfections”.

 d) Blow hole

 Explanation: Pore, void and blow hole are three dimensional defects (volume defects).
-Vacancy is an empty atomic site.
-So vacancy is categorised as zero dimensional defect.
+A vacancy is an empty atomic site.
+So vacancy is categorized as zero dimensional defect.

 2. Continuous precipitation is observed in the system ________

 Explanation: In the aluminium-copper system, CuAl2 particles precipitate continuously throughout the matrix.
 That’s why it is also known as continuous precipitation.
 Fe-C, Pb-Sn and Al-Mg systems exhibit discontinuous precipitation.

 3. Cellular precipitation is also known as ______